Sustainable Arts Foundation 2023 Residency Grant Application

 The program(s) funded by this award must support artists and writers with at least one dependent child under the age of 18.

-While in the past we have accepted brochures and other marketing materials, we no longer require these printed materials (nor their electronic equivalents).
-We do carefully evaluate the websites of organizations that apply, particularly through the lens of a potential parent resident.
+In the past we have accepted brochures and other marketing materials, but we no longer accept these printed materials (nor their electronic equivalents).
+We do carefully evaluate each organization’s website, particularly through the lens of a potential parent resident.

 Organizations may apply for up to $6,000.
 Efficient use of funds directly benefitting parent residents is of the utmost importance.
 We are very interested in organizations that are bringing some financial or operational commitment of their own for this proposal.
 We are not interested in proposals asking for general operating funds.

 Ideas That Have Proven Successful

 - Shorter residency periods, which make it much more likely that a parent could attend.

 - A residency “season” in which all the residents are parents; this offers built-in empathy from the entire group as well as the possibility of shared childcare.